-George Washington died from a sore throat.
+George Washington died from an unknown illness that started with a sore throat.

 Washington had gone riding on Thursday, December 12, 1799.
 When he returned to the house, it was suggested that he change out of his wet riding clothes, but Washington didn’t want to be late for dinner and refused.